Benkag/Ball-biliard/README.md

 - Go to File → New Project → Java Application
 - Name it BilliardSimulation

-- Copy all the Java files (Main.java, Map.java, Ball.java, etc.) into the src folder
+- Copy all the Java files (Main.java, Map.java, Ball.java, ...) into the src folder

 - Ensure Main.java contains: